signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 2. For each of the $n$ subsets, we train the model against *all the other subsets* and use that model to make predictions on our held-out subset.
 3. We combine all of the predictions and calculate a measure of model quality such as the RMSE.

-You'll be implementing the above process in the following problems and comparing the results of $n$-fold cross validation (for various values of $n$) with the results of a single train/test split.
+You'll be implementing the above process in the following problems and comparing the results of $n$-fold cross-validation (for various values of $n$) with the results of a single train/test split.

 * Write a function `nfold_cv(df, n_folds)` that splits `df` into `n_folds` folds, generates predictions in the fashion described above, and calculates the RMSE on the whole dataset with those predictions.
 It should return the RMSE at the end.